Stanford Law School Acceptance Rate: Competitor Of Harvard Law School

 Stanford Law School Acceptance Rate

 Based in Silicon Valley, Stanford Law School lies in the heart of California and attracts thousands of students and faculty members worldwide.
-Many say that the innovative spirit instilled in the students at the university makes the establishment a top tier, and it is considered among the top law schools in California.
+Many say that the innovative spirit instilled in the students at the university makes the establishment a top-tier institution, and it is considered among the top law schools in California.
 Still, some also believe it is the idea of working at Silicon Valley after graduating.
 Many people do not know that Stanford was founded way before Silicon Valley was even a concept.
 The university was founded in 1893 as a private research institute in the memoir of a couple who had lost their only child to typhoid.

-The university quickly gained ground; however, after the death of its founder, it started dwindling in financial despair.
+The university quickly gained ground; however, after the death of its founder, it started dwindling into financial despair.
 After the Second World War, the dean of the university at the time, Frederick Terman, realized the potential of students and the innovations they could bring if they were in charge of their own companies.
-With that in mind, Frederick started encouraging students and faculties to start their entrepreneurial journey, which led to the creation of small industries in an area now famously known as “Silicon Valley.”
+With that in mind, Frederick started encouraging students and faculty to start their entrepreneurial journey, which led to the creation of small industries in an area now famously known as “Silicon Valley.”

-Key Admission FactorsKey Admission Factors
+Key Admission Factors

 Stanford’s Unique Curriculum